jcasimir/planning_turing/planning/unit_1.markdown

 * JC: How much of "Ruby Fundamentals" exists?
 Can we take advantage of existing resources (ours, outside)?
 * KO: Lots!
 The (ruby-exercises)[https://github.com/JumpstartLab/ruby-exercises] repository is pretty-much the equivalent of Ruby in 100 Minutes, but in a style that makes them actually _think_ about how things work and make hypotheses about why they work that way, and then revise those hypotheses when things go badly.
 It's a lot like the Koans, except that the Koans give you the answer if you bother to read the error messages.
 Here you have to actually make a guess before you get to see the real answer, and I find that this is more engaging.
 I've gone through several of these things with several of the students.
 * JC: We need to make sure that, for the scheduling of future groups at the same time, these stay in blocks no more than three hours in the classroom per day.
+* KO: I don't think this is a problem.
+For this first group, let's not think too much about the scheduling, we'll have a much better idea of how much time things take and which things need more lecture/discussion.

 # Week 2